Jai Shri Ram now war cry: 49 celebs write to PM Modi on hate crime

 "Regrettably 'Jai Shri Ram' has become a provocative 'war-cry' today that leads to law and order problems, and many lynchings take place in its name.
 It is shocking that so much violence should be perpetrated in the name of religion!
 These are not the Middle Ages!
 The name of Ram is sacred to many in the majority community of India.
 As the highest Executive of this country, you must put a stop to the name of Ram being defiled in this manner," the letter said.

-"We hope our suggestions will be taken in the spirit that they are meant - as Indians genuinely concerned with, and anxious about, the fate of our nation," it said.
+"We hope our suggestions will be taken in the spirit that they are meant - as Indians genuinely concerned with, and anxious about the fate of our nation," it concluded.

 PM Modi had in June condemned in parliament the lynching of a 24-year-old man in Jharkhand, and asserted that whether it is Jharkhand, or West Bengal or Kerala, incidents of violence should be treated in the same manner and perpetrators of violence get a lesson that the entire country is one on this issue.